trailofbits/algo/README.md

         "\"#----------------------------------------------------------------------#\"",
 ```

-Advanced users who want to install Algo on top of a server they already own or want to script the deployment of Algo onto a network of servers, please see the [Deploy to Ubuntu](/docs/deploy-to-ubuntu.md) documentation.

 ## Configure the VPN Clients

-Distribute the configuration files to your users, so they can connect to the VPN.
 Certificates and configuration files that users will need are placed in the `configs` directory.
 Make sure to secure these files since many contain private keys.
 All files are saved under a subdirectory named with the IP address of your new Algo VPN server.

 ### Apple Devices

-Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop or other secure means.
+**Send users their Apple Profile.** Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop or other secure means.
 Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices.
 On macOS, double-clicking a profile to install it will fully configure the VPN.
 On iOS, users are prompted to install the profile as soon as the AirDrop is accepted.

-On iOS, you can connect to the VPN by opening Settings and clicking the toggle next to "VPN" near the top of the list.
+**Turn on the VPN.** On iOS, you can connect to the VPN by opening Settings and clicking the toggle next to "VPN" near the top of the list.
 On macOS, you can connect to the VPN by opening System Preferences -> Network, finding Algo VPN in the left column and clicking "Connect."
 On macOS, we recommend checking "Show VPN status in menu bar" too which lets you connect and disconnect from the menu bar.

-If you enabled "On Demand", the VPN will connect automatically whenever it is able.
+**Managing On-Demand VPNs.** If you enabled "On Demand", the VPN will connect automatically whenever it is able.
 On iOS, you can turn off "On Demand" by clicking the (i) next to the entry for Algo VPN and toggling off "Connect On Demand."
 On macOS, you can turn off "On Demand" by opening the Network Preferences, finding Algo VPN in the left column, and unchecking the box for "Connect on demand."

 ### Android Devices